LukeZGD/Legacy-iOS-Kit/README.md

     - iPad 1, 2, 3, 4, mini 1
     - iPod touch 1, 2, 3, 4, 5
 - Restoring with SHSH blobs is also supported on most A7/A8 devices:
-    - See [SEP/BB Compatibility Chart](https://docs.google.com/spreadsheets/d/1Mb1UNm6g3yvdQD67M413GYSaJ4uoNhLgpkc7YKi3LBs/edit#gid=1191207636) for iOS versions
+    - See [SEP/BB Compatibility Chart](https://docs.google.com/spreadsheets/d/1Mb1UNm6g3yvdQD67M413GYSaJ4uoNhLgpkc7YKi3LBs/edit#gid=1191207636) for iOS versions that can be restored to
     - iPhone 5S, 6, 6 Plus
     - iPad Air 1, mini 2, mini 3
     - iPod touch 6